MapsterMapper/Mapster/README.md

         .ShallowCopyForSameType(true);

 #####Preserve reference (preventing circular reference stackoverflow) <a name="PreserveReference"></a>
-When you map circular reference objects, there will be stackoverflow exception, because Mapster will try to recursively map all objects in circular.
-If you would like to map circular reference objects, or you would like to preserve references (such as 2 properties point to the same object), you can preserve reference by setting `PreserveReference` to `true`
+When you map circular reference objects, there will be stackoverflow exception.
+This is because Mapster will try to recursively map all objects in circular.
+If you would like to map circular reference objects, or preserve references (such as 2 properties point to the same object), you can do it by setting `PreserveReference` to `true`

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()